-What is an acceptable use policy?
+What is an Acceptable Use Policy?

-An acceptable use policy is a document that contains rules and policies that someone must agree and follow before joining a network, organization, or something that is similar.
-Most businesses or institutes for educational purposes require employees or prospective students to sign an acceptable use policy before being accepted to the team.
-Because of the information technology (known as the IT) perspective, an acceptable use policy makes it clear what someone can and can’t do when using forms of technology and other resources.
+An acceptable use policy is a document that contains rules and policies that someone must agree to and follow before joining a network, organization, or something similar.
+Most businesses or institutes for educational purposes require employees or prospective students to sign an acceptable use policy before being accepted to the organization.
+Because of the information technology – known as the IT – perspective, an acceptable use policy makes it clear what someone can and can’t do when using numerous forms of technology and other resources.
 This is the rule regardless of whether the technology has been already provided or if it is personal.

-Elements surrounding Acceptable Use Policy
+Elements Surrounding Acceptable Use Policy

 - Not using the service in any violation of the law